Paytm logs new record in lending business, strengthens payments leadership

-One 97 Communications (Paytm) after the company said that it had disbursed 1.9 million loans through its platform in January 2022, up 331% YoY.

-The value of the loans disbursed was Rs 921 crore, an increase of 334% YoY.

-The business saw increased adoption of our lending products, despite some temporary impact of Omicron over a short period of time on merchant lending disbursal volumes, the company said in a statement.

-Average monthly transacting users (MTU) in January 2022 were 68.9 million, growth of 40% YoY.
-The company deployed over 2.3 million devices across the country as of the end of January 2022.
-It had deployed 0.7 million devices in the same period last year.
+One97 Communications Limited (OCL) that owns the brand Paytm, India's leading digital payments and financial services company, on Tuesday shared its business updates for January, 2022.
+The company has witnessed accelerated growth in its lending business, while it further deepens its leadership in the offline payments segment, which has resulted in the highest ever growth in Monthly Transacting Users and continued growth in its GMV.

-Paytm spokesperson said, Paytm is witnessing a broad growth across our platform as we continue to register increased adoption of our lending products, Paytm Postpaid (BNPL), merchant loans and personal loans.
+Paytm spokesperson said, "Paytm is witnessing a broad growth across our platform as we continue to register increased adoption of our lending products, Paytm Postpaid (BNPL), merchant loans and personal loans.
 We are also continuously expanding our offline payments business, with more devices being deployed across the country.

-Paytm is one the largest payments platform in India based on the number of consumers, number of merchants, number of transactions and revenue ended March 2021.
-The company launched Paytm in 2009, as a mobile-first digital payments platform to enable cashless payments for customers giving them the power to make payments from their mobile phones.
-It started with bill payments and mobile top-ups as the first use cases, and Paytm Wallet as the first Paytm Payment Instrument.
+Our efforts are seen in the trust our consumers and merchants place in us, as we see record user engagement on the platform."

+Lending witnesses accelerated adoption: Number of loans disbursed through the platform grew 331 per cent y-o-y to 1.9 million loans in Jan 2022, while the value of loans disbursed was Rs 921 crore, an increase of 334 per cent y-o-y.
+The business saw increased adoption of our lending products, despite some temporary impact of Omicron over a short period of time on merchant lending disbursal volumes.

+Records highest-ever user engagement: Average monthly transacting users (MTU) in January 2022 were 68.9 million, growth of 40 per cent Y-o-Y.

+Over 2.3 million devices deployed across the country as of the end of January 2022, a measure of offline payments leadership.

 Dear Reader,